tibbe/talks/bahug-2012/slides.md

 * Some of the patterns trade generality/beauty for performance.
 Only use these when needed.

-* These following patterns are guidelines, not rules.
+* The following patterns are guidelines, not rules.
 There are exceptions.

 # Think about your data representation